joshuagryphon/plastid/docs/source/concepts/multimappers.rst

     to each copy (TODO: example?)

-:data:`yeti` is compatible with any of these approaches, but provides tools specifically for masking repetitive genomic regions from analysis.
+:data:`plastid` is compatible with any of these approaches, but provides tools specifically for masking repetitive genomic regions from analysis.
 For further information on this strategy, see :doc:`/examples/using_masks`.